DavidLichtenberger/reaper-csurf-us2400/readme.md

 *   Now comes the tedious part: You have to load all scripts into the Action List – I don’t know if there’s a way to bulk import them – if you do: good for you, and: tell me! *I found a nice hack for this: hitting the Load button in the Action List several times opens a stack of Load File dialogs, all on top of each other.
 That makes it a bit quicker (at least for me).*

-    For the default function set, don't import the ones in the ‘Unassigned’-folder (you can use those if you wish to override the default actions).
+    For the default function set, don’t import the ones in the ‘Unassigned’-folder (you can use those if you wish to override the default actions).
 See below for implementing custom actions.

 *   Only after you have done this, open Reaper Preferences / Control Surfaces and select ‘Tascam US-2400’ with its first MIDI-Port (it shows five on my PC) – otherwise the actions will only become available after you restart Reaper.